Appointing Guardians & Parental Responsibility

 In 2003 the Children Act was reformed.
 The parents of the child no longer had to be married to both have automatic parental responsibility for the child.
 Both the father and mother just have to be named on the child´s birth certificate.
 You can choose to legitimate the child by later getting married.

-Guardians, a person with a residence order, adopters and local authoorities where a care order or emergency protection order is in force can all acquire parental responsibility.
+Guardians, a person with a residence order, adopters and local authorities where a care order or emergency protection order is in force can all acquire parental responsibility.